 Fault codes that show as stored status can be cleared.
-Any code that has present or current status needs to be addressed before you can clear that code.
+Any code with a present or current status needs to be addressed before you can clear that code.

-Checking the basics, such as transmission fluid level and reading codes from the transmission control module, are just the starting point.
+The starting point is to check the basics, such as transmission fluid level and reading codes from the transmission control module.
 Reading the fault codes with a transmission scanner can help narrow the problem further.
 Internal Mitsubishi transmissions may need to be diagnosed and repaired by a transmission repair shop.